 In my first year of grad school playwriting, I was given an assignment over the Easter holiday – read the introduction to this recently-published collection of letters and write a short play around it.
 I couldn’t stop at the introduction – I read the entire book – and wrote the play in something like three days.
 That May it received a production in Penn State’s amazing 5 O’Clock Theatre – student-written, student-directed, student-acted short plays, attended by SRO audiences of – you guessed it – students.
 Mike Cooper, a Penn State quarterback who had never acted before, played Jackson, and he was astonishing.
 In fact the whole production was amazing, ground-breaking – I have never seen or heard an end-of-show ovation like the one that happened at the first of two performances.
 (The second performance had the same response, but I wasn’t in attendance – I had an acting rehearsal to go to!)
 The audience, during the curtain call, stormed the stage.
 It was wonderful!
 It was powerful!
 And it was goddamn frightening.

 Because it was an assignment, meant only for class, I didn’t – of course – have official permission to write this adaptation.
 But a remarkable thing happened.
 In attendance (at the second performance, I believe) was Anne Fremantle, a visiting writer from the New York Times, and she wrote a rave review that was published in the Times.
 (She ended her review with the wish: “It is to be hoped that Soledad Brother will be widely produced, including in New York.”)
-Her good friend, by an even more remarkable coincidence, was George Jackson’s literary agent, and suddenly I had her blessing.
+Her good friend, by an even more remarkable coincidence, was George Jackson’s literary agent, and suddenly I had the agent’s blessing.
 I was on Cloud #10!

 But then, that summer, George Jackson was murdered.
 The rights to his letters reverted to his family, and they withdrew permission, claiming that I was trying to make an “entertainment” out of their family’s loss.